jayllo-c/tp/docs/DeveloperGuide.md

 On Window systems, you can right-click the file and copy the file path, remember to remove the double quotes. <br> On MacOS, you can drag the file into the terminal to get the file path. <br>On Linux, you can use the <code>pwd</code> command to get the current directory and append the file name to it.
 </box>

-1. Importing Data from a CSV File
+1. Importing data from a CSV file

    * **Prerequisites**
        * There is a file at `C:\path\to\file.csv` with the following content: